kingdivine/block-crush/README.md

 Todos (if given more time)

-- Write more unit tests - spefically for
+- Write more unit tests - e.g for getting same colour neighbours, moving block down columns etc
 - Add score for each block destroyed (display in corner of screen)
 - Animate on block destruction